liunanaliu/Tian-lab.github.io/index.md

 ---
-title: Fraser Lab
+title: Tian Lab
 layout: home
 group: home
 ---

-# Welcome to the Fraser Lab!
+# Welcome to the Tian Lab!
 {: .display-4}
 <br>
-We are part of the [Department of Bioengineering and Therapeutic Sciences](http://bts.ucsf.edu/), the [Macromolecular Structure Group](http://msg.ucsf.edu/), and the [California Institute of Quantitative Biosciences (QB3)](http://qb3.org/).
+We are part of the [Department of Neuroscience](http://bts.ucsf.edu/), the [Faculty of Medicine](http://msg.ucsf.edu/), and the [Southern University of Science and Technology](http://qb3.org/).
 {: .welcomefont}

-Research in the lab is focused on discovering the fundamental principles of macromolecular structure and dynamics.
-We are interested in defining conformational states that are essential for function and understanding how conformational transitions couple to biological mechanisms.
+Research in the lab is focused on discovering cellular and molecular mechanisms of human diseases, especially neurodegenerative and neurodevelopmental disease, using innovative genomics and cell biology technologies.
+We are interested in developing new CRISPR-based functional genomics tools to facilitate our biomedical research.
 {: .welcomefont}

-We are located in Genentech Hall at the Mission Bay Campus of UCSF.
+We are located in the Medicine Faculty of SUSTech.
 {: .welcomefont}